 buy it here Moods and Miniatures Music by Clifford Crawley — Moods and Miniatures presents solo piano and chamber music composed between 1978 and 2010 by Canadian composer Clifford Crawley (1929-2016).
 The works on this recording demonstrate Crawley’s genius in writing miniatures that make impactful statements in short movements.
 These delightful, exquisitely crafted character pieces are densely packed […]

-Michelle Kiec writes in The Clarinet Journal of the International Clarinet Association: “Simply, this disk by Iris Trio is immaculate in its musical and technical presentation, bringing forth depths of sound palettes for the listener’s delight.”
+Michelle Kiec writes in The Clarinet Journal of the International Clarinet Association: “Simply, this disc by Iris Trio is immaculate in its musical and technical presentation, bringing forth depths of sound palettes for the listener’s delight.”

 A willingness to engage in challenges outside of our ability level and to embrace making mistakes can help adults to learn as efficiently as young children.
 Read more on ‘The Strad’